oajose6073/Module-3.1/README.md

 - Performing version control (Git) tasks.
 - Using logic and loop while working on a program.
 - Using the import function.
+- Importing a text file to dictionary with delimiters.
+- Creating a csv file.

 ## ATM-Simulator